reddyav1/RoCoG-v2/README.md

 This repository provides access to the RoCoG-v2 gesture recognition dataset introduced in the ICRA 2023 paper "Synthetic-to-Real Domain Adaptation for Action Recognition: A Dataset and Baseline Performances."

+RoCoG-v2 (Robot Control Gestures) is a dataset intended to support the study of synthetic-to-real and ground-to-air video domain adaptation.
+It contains over 100K synthetically-generated videos of human avatars performing gestures from seven (7) classes.
+It also provides videos of real humans performing the same gestures from both ground and air perspectives.

 <img src="https://user-images.githubusercontent.com/72093042/194117338-880d9ff2-4c5a-4731-9742-9cb32744f841.gif" width="500" />

 ## Downloading the Dataset